andystumph/kubernetes-azure/README.md

 [![CI/CD Pipeline](https://github.com/andystumph/kubernetes-azure/actions/workflows/ci.yml/badge.svg)](https://github.com/andystumph/kubernetes-azure/actions/workflows/ci.yml)

-This project provisions a production-ready Kubernetes cluster on Azure using RKE2 (Rancher Kubernetes Engine 2) with infrastructure-as-code practices.
+This is an educational project demonstrating how to provision a Kubernetes cluster on Azure using RKE2 (Rancher Kubernetes Engine 2) with infrastructure-as-code practices.
+It's designed for learning and experimentation, not for production use.

 ## 🏗️ Architecture